antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

           postman collection run "27855227-be5be94b-8361-4efc-afd2-49762436fcef"
 ```

-When the workflow is done it will generate and output similar to the following:
+This pipeline are triggered every time there is "push" to the repository and it will start running your tests:
 ```
-Run postman collection run "27855227-be5be94b-8361-4efc-afd2-49762436fcef"
+Run postman collection run "27855227-be5be94b-8361-4efc-afd2-49762436fcef" postman

-postman

 Weather API
 → Current
   GET http://api.weatherapi.com/v1/current.json?key={APIKey}&q=Malmo&aqi=no [200 OK, 1.32kB, 355ms]
   ✓  Validate headers